Ways to Earn Points

 Participate in the PepsiCo Recycle Rally competition that began on September 3rd and ends on April 28th.
-LPS schools are eligible to join the Challenge League which has a grand prize of $50,000!
+LPS schools are eligible to join the Challenge League which has a grand prize!
 Go to the PepsiCo website to fill out the Recycle Rally application form.
 Schools must be accepted by PepsiCo as participants for the program.
 LPS already tracks the weight of waste so all you have to do is record the weight of the recyclables in your PepsiCo Recycle Rally account that will be made when you apply to be a participant.
 There are resources and prizes available through this competition.
 Happy recycling!

 Trex Plastic Film Recycling Challenge